hautonjt/data-pipeline/docs/pipeline.md

 ---

-# How does OpenSearch Work?
+# Background: How does OpenSearch Work?

 Data stored in OpenSearch using indexes.
 Each index consists of a number of primary shards, which allow data to be spread across multiple machines.
 These shards can be configured with replicas to provided high availability.